-Your child is nearing suspension.
-When your phone rings, you get a sick feeling in the bottom of your stomach because you know it's their school, calling yet again.
+When your phone rings, you get a sick feeling in the bottom of your stomach because you know it's their school, calling again.
 Whenever you put in the effort to try to help your kid calm down or focus, they get defensive and angry with you.
 They say it's your fault that they're acting this way, or their teacher's fault that they're getting in trouble, or their classmates' problems.
 Sometimes you wonder if they like getting angry - but most of the time you recognize their anger and stress seems pretty uncomfortable for them, too.

-I have worked for years in education and special-education settings, so I know how to target the behaviors that you and your child's school are most concerned about.
-I also know how important it is for kids who are often getting in to trouble to feel like they have someone on their side, no matter what.
-Along with building emotional regulation skills, I collaborate with you to find ways you can support the growth your child is making, in a way that they won't brush off or ignore.
+I know firsthand how important it is for kids with anger and anxiety to feel like they have someone on their side, no matter what.
+Along with building emotional regulation skills, I collaborate with you to find the ways you can best support their growth.

 You're already doing something right, just by looking for more information.

-Contact me to find out more about my approach to working with angry kids, any tips or tools I can provide, and information on next steps you can take.
-You can email me at email@example.com or give me a call at 314-339-7640.
+Contact me to find out more about my approach to working with angry and anxious kids, any tips or tools I can provide, and information on next steps you can take.

 I look forward to talking soon!